fluidware/fluidsurveys-docs/chapters/Editor/questionoptions.rst

 	:alt: Question Description in the Editor
 	:class: screenshot

-	*Figure 9.1* Question Desciprtion in the Editor
+	*Figure 9.1* Question Description in the Editor

 The question description in the Editor is not a final depiction of how it will appear to the respondent.